Face Covering Policy Requirements

-When and where can I complete the required asymptomatic testing?
+When and where can I complete the required asymptomatic testing for Summer 2021?

 Testing appointments must be scheduled ahead of time in the TRUTH™ portal at the TRUTH Station - St. Edward's University location.
 Appointments are made at the top of the hour and students my arrive at anytime during the 60-minute window.
 For example, if an appointment is made at 10 a.m., a student can arrive anytime between 10 a.m. and 10:59 a.m.
 After scheduling your appointment, you will receive a myTruth email with confirmation of your appointment and a QR code that you will need for your appointment.